 If they do accept mattresses as a part of regular trash collection, they probably only do so on specific days, and you will likely need to wrap the mattress in plastic before they will take it.

 Though every service is different, many times it will not be possible to leave your old mattress for your regular trash service to collect, and you will need to explore alternative options.

 Research your options before jumping into one.
 A reputable company will take the time to ask you questions and find out which disposal option will best serve you.

 They should also be able to offer you a quote or estimate.
 Make sure to choose a company that is transparent about the price range you can expect, and that is genuinely interested in finding you the best possible deal.

-Also make sure you work with a company that is familiar with residential disposal, as a less informed one could cause you to rack up fines if the proper steps are not taken.
+Also make sure you work with a company that is familiar with residential disposal, as a less informed one could cause you to rack up fines if you do not take the proper steps.

 Before you make the final decision on which type of disposal method is right for your mattress, take stock of the rest of your home.
 Are there other large items you have been meaning to get rid of, but have not had the means?

 Maybe there is a set of chairs, a dresser, or an entertainment center sitting in your attic or garage.

 Whatever items are imposing on your home, disposing of your mattress could be a great opportunity to get rid of outdated items that are not doing anything but collecting dust and taking up space.